So why do people who stutter often feel anxious?

 For busy people – or people who don’t want to see a clinical psychologist face-to-face – an online program for the treatment of social anxiety among adults who stutter has been developed (Helgadottir et al., 2009).
-The early results of this project has been promising and Associate Professor Ross Menzies and his team are currently conducting a randomised controlled trial on the program.
+The early results of this project has been promising and Professor Ross Menzies and his team are currently conducting a randomised controlled trial on the program.

 If you would like more information about stuttering and anxiety, please contact us.